 FSC Research Workshop | 19 Nov.
 2021 | 13:00 – 16:45 h | online

-The FSC Research Workshop 2021 will be held on 19 November in Berlin in conjunction with the Financial Stability Conference (FSC) on 18 Nov.
-Researchers and scholars in the EU and beyond are invited to submit policy contribution proposals on aspects of the four thematic clusters of the FSC.
-We review submitted policy proposals and select the most promising for drafting contributions (or reworking existing papers), presentation and discussion at the workshop.
-The call is below on this page.
+The FSC Research Workshop 2021 will be held on 19 November in conjunction with the Financial Stability Conference (FSC) as an online event.
+Researchers and scholars in the EU and beyond were invited to submit policy contribution proposals on aspects of the four thematic clusters of the FSC.
+We reviewed submitted policy proposals and selected the most promising for drafting contributions (or reworking existing papers), presentation and discussion at the workshop.

 The workshop is an open event bringing together senior and junior scientists and researchers with experts from authorities and institutions, citizens and industry experts.
 It deepens critical aspects of the FSC discusion topics.
 The motto is ‘science to policy’ and the format encourages participants to take part in current debates.